vonschau/next-routes/README.md

 In the future I will want to implement:
 + handle error with exact status code
 + route middleware
-+ static seo files (robots.txt, google verification file, etc)
++ static SEO files (robots.txt, google verification file, etc)

 ## How to use